 - a.
-The requirements of 49 CFR Part 26 and the State DOT's U.S. DOT-approved DBE program are incorporated by reference. - b.
-The contractor or subcontractor shall not discriminate on the basis of race, color, national origin, or sex in the performance of this contract.
-The contractor shall carry out applicable requirements of 49 CFR Part 26 in the award and administration of DOT-assisted contracts.
-Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the contracting agency deems appropriate.

-- 11. Records and Reports: The contractor shall keep such records as necessary to document compliance with the EEO requirements.
+The requirements of 49 CFR Part 26 and the State DOT's FHWA-approved Disadvantaged Business Enterprise (DBE) program are incorporated by reference. - b.
+The contractor, subrecipient or subcontractor shall not discriminate on the basis of race, color, national origin, or sex in the performance of this contract.
+The contractor shall carry out applicable requirements of 49 CFR part 26 in the award and administration of DOT-assisted contracts.
+Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the recipient deems appropriate, which may include, but is not limited to: - (1) Withholding monthly progress payments; - (2) Assessing sanctions; - (3) Liquidated damages; and/or - (4) Disqualifying the contractor from future bidding as non-responsible. - c.
+The Title VI and nondiscrimination provisions of U.S. DOT Order 1050.2A at Appendixes A and E are incorporated by reference.
+49 CFR Part 21. - 11.
+Records and Reports: The contractor shall keep such records as necessary to document compliance with the EEO requirements.
 Such records shall be retained for a period of three years following the date of the final payment to the contractor for all contract work and shall be available at reasonable times and places for inspection by authorized representatives of the contracting agency and the FHWA. - a.
-The records kept by the contractor shall document the following: - (1) The number and work hours of minority and non-minority group members and women employed in each work classification on the project; - (2) The progress and efforts being made in cooperation with unions, when applicable, to increase employment opportunities for minorities and women; and - (3) The progress and efforts being made in locating, hiring, training, qualifying, and upgrading minorities and women; - b.
-The contractors and subcontractors will submit an annual report to the contracting agency each July for the duration of the project, indicating the number of minority, women, and non-minority group employees currently engaged in each work classification required by the contract work.
+The records kept by the contractor shall document the following:

+- (1) The number and work hours of minority and nonminority group members and women employed in each work classification on the project; - (2) The progress and efforts being made in cooperation with unions, when applicable, to increase employment opportunities for minorities and women; and - (3) The progress and efforts being made in locating, hiring, training, qualifying, and upgrading minorities and women. - b.
+The contractors and subcontractors will submit an annual report to the contracting agency each July for the duration of the project indicating the number of minority, women, and non-minority group employees currently engaged in each work classification required by the contract work.
 This information is to be reported on Form FHWA-1391.
 The staffing data should represent the project work force on board in all or any part of the last payroll period preceding the end of July.
 If on-the-job training is being required by special provision, the contractor will be required to collect and report training data.
 The employment data should reflect the work force on board during all or any part of the last payroll period preceding the end of July.